-Please complete prior to site visitaudit start date.
+Please complete prior to audit start date.
 Attach additional pages if more space is required for responses.

 1. Workers Compensation Law, Rules, and Manuals Yes No Is training provided to all Claims Examiners to summarize and explain any changes to the Worker's Compensation Law and IDAPA Rules each year, and to review pertinent IC and Supreme Court decisions?
 2. Licensing for Third-Party Adjusters Yes No Are all authorized signatories licensed?
-Are all licenses current?
-3. Document Handling Yes No Is all incoming mail date stamped by all offices handling such mail (i.e. the local adjusting office; a call-in center; a bill-review vendor; an imaging center, etc.).
+105 110 Are all licenses current? rate an necesses current: 3.
+Document Handling Yes No Is all incoming mail date stamped by all offices handling such mail (i.e. the local adjusting office; a call-in center; a bill-review vendor; an imaging center, etc.).
 Does the stamp identify the Adjusting Company, Office, and date?
 Is mail given to each Claims Examiner on the day it is received?
 Is all Original claims correspondence authorized from the in-state office?
 4. Telephone Calls from Claimants Yes No Are all claimant inquiries handled in-state?
 Do you have a toll-free telephone number to the Idaho in-state office for claimants to use who live outside your calling area?

-Yes No Yes No

-indemnity claims?

-7. Benefit Checks Yes No Are checks signed in the local office?
+5. Inquiry Handling Yes No Are inquiries responded to in a timely manner?
+Is there a back-up Claims Examiner for each claim?
+If there is a back-up examiner, does that examiner have the authority and the capability of adjusting the claim without waiting for the regular examiner to return to work?
+Does a supervisor verify that telephone calls/inquiries are responded to in a timely manner?
+6. Change-of-Status Notices Yes No Are notices sent out on a timely basis?
+Are notices filed electronically with the Industrial Commission?
+Are notices sent in all appropriate instances, i.e.: change of benefit rate, beginning benefits, ending benefits, change of benefit type, denial, reversal of denial, acceptance, claim closure, etc. Are claim acceptance notices sent out on both medical only and indemnity claims?
+7 Danafit Chaolis Vac No 7.
+Benefit Checks Yes No Are checks signed in the local office?
 Are checks mailed from local office?
-If an urgent payment is needed, do you have the ability to issue payment within 24- hours?
-If an out-of-state waiver has been authorized, can Claims Examiners issue and sign emergency checks from local stock?
-If the claimant has not received a benefit check within a reasonable days must elapse before you will re-issue the check?
+If an urgent payment is needed, do you have the ability to issue payment within 24-hours? within 24-nours: